 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Covington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Covington is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Covington who work in sales jobs (12.97%), office and administrative support (12.42%), and food service (8.39%).

-The population of Covington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.41% of adults in Covington have a bachelor's degree or even advanced degree.
+The education level of Covington citizens is very high relative to the national average among all cities (21.84%): 34.41% of adults in Covington have a bachelor's degree or even advanced degree.